BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: Introduction

-To address this need, we introduce \textit{BackdoorLLM}, a comprehensive benchmark for backdoor attacks on generative LLMs.
-Our benchmark supports a variety of backdoor attacks, including \textit{data poisoning attacks}, \textit{weight poisoning attacks}, \textit{hidden state attacks}, and \textit{chain-of-thought attacks}, exploring different methods for injecting backdoors into LLMs.
-Through extensive experiments on 8 representative backdoor attacks across 7 scenarios and 6 model architectures, we uncover several key findings: 1) Backdoor attacks are feasible and effective across various LLMs; 2) Even less effective backdoors can increase the success rate of jailbreaking attacks; 3) Larger models show greater resilience to weight poisoning attacks; 4) Activation steering in hidden states lacks generality and transferability across different tasks; 5) LLMs with stronger reasoning capabilities are more vulnerable to chain-of-thought attacks, while less capable models are "too naive" to be effectively attacked; and 6) GPT-4 struggles to detect and mitigate backdoor prompts.
+To fill this gap, we present \textit{BackdoorLLM}, the first comprehensive benchmark designed to evaluate backdoor attacks in generative LLMs.
+Our benchmark encompasses a broad range of attack vectors—including \textit{data poisoning}, \textit{weight poisoning}, \textit{hidden state manipulation}, and \textit{CoT hijacking}—and supports systematic experimentation across diverse models and tasks.
+Through over 200 experiments spanning 8 attack methods, 7 task scenarios, and 6 model architectures, we derive several key findings: 1) Backdoor attacks are feasible and effective across various LLMs; 2) Even low-success-rate backdoors can significantly boost jailbreak success rates; 3) Larger models exhibit greater robustness against weight poisoning; 4) Hidden state attack suffers from poor generalization and limited transferability across tasks; 5) LLMs with stronger reasoning capabilities are more vulnerable to chain-of-thought attacks, while less capable models are "too naive" to be effectively attacked; and 6) Existing defense techniques remain largely ineffective at detecting or mitigating backdoor behaviors, particularly in jailbreak attacks.